uzulim/hades/README.md

 by Uzu Lim, Harald Oberhauser, and Vidit Nanda

-Hades detects singularities in data, where the Manifold Hypothesis fails.
-Singularities include branching points, self-intersections, boundaries, and kinks in data distribution.
-Hades works by:
+Hades is a fast singularity detection algorithm.
+Singularities are points in data where the Manifold Hypothesis fails, such as  cusps and self-intersections.
+Hades does *not* use topological methods, and instead it works by:

 1. Locally performing dimensionality reduction, and then
 2. Performing a kernel goodness-of-fit test against the uniform distribution over a disk.